Chalarangelo/30-seconds-of-code/content/snippets/js/s/linear-search.md

 > [!NOTE]
 >
-> This implementation is intended mainly for demonstration purposes.
+> This implementation is intended **mainly for demonstration purposes**.
 The built-in `Array.prototype.indexOf()` method should be used for practical applications, instead.